Episode 8 - I Have Taken Them to Myself

 During the last battle of Nauvoo in September, Emma moved her family out of the city.
 A year and a half later – in December of 1847, Emma remarried to a man named Lewis Bidamon.

-The story of these Mormon pioneers crossing the plains, and the Rocky Mountains, into the Salt Lake City Valley is another story of great struggle and heartache and faith.
+The story of these Latter-day Saint pioneers crossing the plains, and the Rocky Mountains, into the Salt Lake City Valley is another story of great struggle and heartache and faith.

-One of the most recent prophets of the Mormon Church said that the Mormon church’s history is “one of being driven, of being winnowed and peeled, or being persecuted and hounded.”
+One of the most recent prophets of the Church said that the church’s history is “one of being driven, of being winnowed and peeled, or being persecuted and hounded.”

 He then quoted the words of the apostle Paul in his second epistle to the Corinthians: